NclRSE-Training/2025-03-12-NCL/index.md

   {% endif %}
   In in order to continue working after the course, they should have a few specific software packages installed (listed <a href="#setup">below</a>).
   <br>
-  Note for members of Newcastle University: Software should be installed from Software Center on Newcastle University managed Windows PCs and laptops.
+  <italic>Note for members of Newcastle University</italic>: On our Windows laptops/PCs, software should be installed from Software Center.
 In case of difficulty please log a ticket to it.servicedesk@ncl.ac.uk and let us know at the contact details below if you still need help.
 </p>

 {% comment %}